livecode/livecode/INSTALL-emscripten.md

 Copyright © 2015 LiveCode Ltd., Edinburgh, UK

-**Warning**: Emscripten (HTML5) platform support for LiveCode is still under development.
-This document is almost certainly already out of date.
+**Warning**: Emscripten (HTML5) platform support for LiveCode is experimental and not recommended for production use.

 ## Dependencies